fabarqz/Ponggulo/README.md

 To score a goal you only need to make sure the 'white' ball gets past the computer paddle's boundary.

-The rest of the balls do not affect the score and are simply there to influence the balls movement for added variety, hence the name of this project Ponggulo.
+The rest of the balls do not affect the score and are simply there to influence the scoring balls movement for added variety, hence the name of this project Ponggulo.